IBCNServices/lab-kappa-docs/setup-mac.md

    ```

 1. Now you are ready to start the labs!
 Note that each lab might have additional installation instructions.
 Make sure to complete those before that specific lab starts.

+## [Optional] VMWare installation

+Some courses require you to run Virtual Machines on macOS.
+In our experience, VirtualBox has poor performance on macOS.
+You can install VMWare for free using the following instructions.
+You will not need VMWare for GDV.

+Install [VMware Fusion Player](https://www.vmware.com/be/products/fusion.html).
+As a student, you can use it for free by clicking on "Get a Free 'Personal Use' License".
+During registration, you might get stuck on the "Activate Your My VMware Account" step.
+If this is the case, log out from the website by surfing to [https://my.vmware.com/web/vmware/logout](https://my.vmware.com/web/vmware/logout), refresh all VMware pages and try to register again for the personal use license.

 > Are you having problems during the installation?
 Please create an issue in [the docs repository](https://github.ugent.be/GDV/docs/issues).
 We speak both Dutch and English.